Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-10-feature-ranking_methods.md

 where:

 - $$W[A]$$ = Importance score of feature $$A$$
-- $$diff(A,Hit)$$ = Difference between feature values of similar observations
+- $$diff(A,Hit)$$ = Difference between feature values of neighboring samples with similar target values
-- $$diff(A,Miss)$$ = Difference between feature values of dissimilar observations
+- $$diff(A,Miss)$$ = Difference between feature values of neighboring samples with different target values
 - $$m$$ = Number of sampled observations

-A feature receives a higher score when neighboring samples with different target values exhibit large differences in that feature.
+A feature receives a higher score when it consistently distinguishes observations with different target values while remaining similar for observations with comparable target values.

 ---